 What if you can't file your taxes on time?

-If you don’t think you'll be able to file your tax return by Tax Day (April 18, 2023), you can request an extension until October 16, 2023.
+If you don’t think you'll be able to file your tax return by Tax Day (April 15, 2024, or April 17, 2024 if you live in Maine or Massachusetts), you can request an extension until October 15, 2024.
 But be aware that this extension only applies to the return itself.
 Any taxes you owe are still due on Tax Day and may start accruing failure-to-pay penalties and interest after that day.

 If you know that you aren't going to be able to pay the taxes you owe, you can still file your return on time to avoid the failure-to-file penalty, pay what you can, and then apply for a payment plan, which may help you reduce or avoid future penalties.